 Looking for a low-key activity that will keep the kids quiet and entertained?
-Try summer scrapbooks!
+Try a summer scrapbook!

 You packed snacks and drinks, took them on a trip, tried to keep your cool through the whining and kvetching, came home soaked (sweat? water? both?), gave baths, served dinner and are ready to collapse but it’s only 7 pm.
 What next?
 Maybe it’s just too hot or rainy to go outside.
-Days like that call for some scrapbooking.
+Days like that call for a scrapbook activity.

 How it works: